-Since the 1980s, the community of Nasawa has been seeking financial assistance from the local government for renovation of their historical school buildings.
+Since the 1980s, Nasawa has been seeking financial assistance from the local government for renovation of their historical school buildings.
 Seacology is providing funds to renovate these school buildings.
 In exchange, the Nasawa community will preserve all bird species and hardwood trees commonly used for timber in a 1,339-acre area.
-Additionally, they will set aside a 62-acre area as a no-take marine reserve for fish, shells, turtles, and crabs for minimum of 15 years.Full or partial funding for this project provided by
+They will also set aside a 62-acre no-take marine reserve for fish, shells, turtles, and crabs for 15 years.